shantam777/crap8/README.md

 # crap8
-A crappy and incomplete Chip8 emulator written in C++.
+A crappy and incomplete (and maybe broken as well) Chip8 emulator written in C++.

 Sample Output: